Click On To Play Video

 Situated amidst over seven thousand square metres of gardens overlooking the Mediterranean, the enviable location of this luxury private residence in Marbella is only the beginning of its story.
 More captivating than its elegant white appearance is the history behind the land: previously owned by Madeleine Carroll, who in her time was Hollywood’s highest paid female actress and played opposite stars like Gary Cooper, Ronald Colman and Henry Fonda.
 Remembered in classics such as ‘The 39 Steps’ and ‘The Prisoner of Zenda’, she epitomised the cool British blonde and first visited Andalusia in 1934.

 Taking over ownership from Madeleine Carroll in 1986 was Glenn Tipton, a Grammy Award-winning guitarist, songwriter and producer as a member of Judas Priest.
 Over three years, he sought to pay homage to the land’s history while adding his own understated touches.
-The resulting residence was a stately country home offering airy spaces, six individually designed bedrooms in the main house and a separate casita for the caretakers, remaining largely unchanged since the acquisition by MUSE.
+The resulting residence was a stately country home offering airy spaces, seven individually designed bedrooms in the main house and a separate casita for the caretakers, remaining largely unchanged since the acquisition by MUSE.

 The timelessly warm atmosphere is apparent as soon as one sets foot in the entrance hall with an intimate alcove that could inspire stories to be tapped out on the vintage typewriter.
 Stone floors with intricate tiled borders flow through interlocking spaces where panoramic views illuminate almost every space with tall French doors and windows.
 The living area, library and classic games corner are washed with mellow shades of honey, caramel and ivory, where quiet moments and private conversations find the perfect surroundings.